dannypsnl/dannypsnl.github.io/posts/2018-02-14-sort-by-interface-in-go.md

 // ps.
 No real 500
 ```

 `Sort` is easier than my imagine.
 Awesome!

-From this, we know have to go into `quicksort`.
+From this, we know we have to go into `quicksort`.

 ```go
 package sort